-Rutherford Health plc, which operates the Rutherford Cancer Centres in the UK, is in dialogue with the NHS and the Independent Healthcare Providers Network over contingency arrangements to deal with the coronavirus (COVID -19) pandemic for NHS patients.
+Rutherford Health, which operates the Rutherford Cancer Centres in the UK, has been in dialogue with the NHS and the Independent Healthcare Providers Network over contingency arrangements to deal with coronavirus (COVID -19) for NHS patients.

-The Rutherford Cancer Centres in Newport, South Wales, Bedlington, Northumberland and Reading, Berkshire are in a position to offer a wide range of cancer services to the NHS, including chemotherapy, radiotherapy, imaging, immunotherapy and proton beam therapy.
-We already provide a number of these services to NHS Trusts and will make every effort, should it be required, to alleviate pressure on NHS services due to the pandemic.
+The Rutherford Cancer Centres in South Wales, Northumberland and Reading, are in a position to offer a wide range of cancer services to the NHS, including chemotherapy, radiotherapy, imaging, immunotherapy and proton beam therapy.
+We already provide a number of these services to NHS Trusts and will make every effort, should it be required, to alleviate pressure on NHS services.